-The Most Beautiful Places in California You Never Knew Existed
+The Most Beautiful Hidden Places in California to Visit This Spring

-Skiers and snowboarders flock to Mammoth in the winter for the fresh plow and the versatile terrain, but the area also has a natural après ski (or anytime of year) relaxation remedy: a network of hot springs left behind from a volcano that exploded hundreds of thousands of years ago, many of which are safe for soaking and all of which have water temperatures ranging from 95 F to 105 F. During the winter, it’s a little harder to get to most of them, but Wild Willy’s (also known as Crowley’s) is a short walk from the parking lot (there’s a boardwalk, but in the winter it may be covered with snow, so make footwear decisions accordingly), which makes it accessible year-round.
-At the end of the boardwalk, you’ll find two hot springs—the first can hold 30+ people and second one is heart-shaped, hotter, and only has room for a couple of folks—but both have stunning views of the Eastern Sierras that, combined with the restorative powers of a soak in a natural hot spring, will quickly remind you why California is such a magical place while also making you forget whatever troubles are on your mind.
+Skiers and snowboarders flock to Mammoth in the winter for the fresh plow and the versatile terrain, but the area also has a natural après ski (or anytime of year) relaxation remedy: a network of hot springs left behind from a volcano that exploded hundreds of thousands of years ago, many of which are safe for soaking and all of which have water temperatures ranging from 95 degrees to 105 degrees.
+Wild Willy’s (also known as Crowley’s) is a short walk from the parking lot and in the winter may be covered with snow, but there is a boardwalk, which makes it pretty accessible year-round (appropriate footwear required).
+At the end of the boardwalk, you’ll find two hot springs—the first can hold 30+ people and the second one is heart-shaped, hotter, and only has room for a couple of folks—but both have stunning views of the Eastern Sierras that, combined with the restorative powers of a soak in a natural hot spring, will quickly remind you why California is such a magical place, while also making you forget whatever troubles are on your mind.

 Calavera Lake is a 400-acre reservoir surrounded by miles of hiking and biking trails, 17 native vegetation communities, and land that was once an old rock quarry.
 There are multiple trails to choose from that vary in difficulty but you will be rewarded with sprawling views at the top.
 And you don’t have to travel far to see a natural wonder like a dormant volcano.
 The small mountain on the preserve called Mount Calavera is actually a volcanic plug, a hardened bit of magma and one of the last remaining pieces of the inactive volcano.
 At the base, you will find a man-made labyrinth and peaceful rock garden that you can contribute to.